Government of New Brunswick

 Daycare Subsidy Top-Up

-Where the daycare provider rate is greater than the Social Development subsidy rate, we can subsidize the difference for a maximum of 6 months.
+Where the daycare provider rate is greater than the Social Development’s maximum daily rate, the difference may subsidized for a maximum of 6 months.

 Daycare assistance top-up may be considered for Work Services clients during their job search.
-The top up would be the difference between the maximum rate provided by Social Development and the daily rate charged by the daycare.
-The enhancement amount would be paid to the client, not the daycare.
+The top up would be the difference between Social Development’s maximum daily rate and the daily rate charged by the daycare.

 If the child is a member of a two parent unit, one parent must meet the employment criteria and the other parent must meet any one of the criteria as defined above.